Home

 This means much more traffic on the roads with more congestion and crowded freeways and side streets.

-If it seems there is more aggressive drivers now there probably is because there are more drivers on the road to get aggravated.
+If it seems there are more aggressive drivers now there probably are because there are more drivers on the road to get aggravated.

-Also those drivers who wouldn't have aggressive driving habits in low volume traffic often will show aggression in driving with heavy volume traffic.
+Also those drivers who wouldn't have be aggressive in low volume traffic often will show aggression in driving with heavy volume traffic.

 Below are three common definitions of many definitions